drewjtaylor/drews-node-project/README.md

 Any user NOT set up as an admin will be able to create events and edit their own events, but nothing else.

-This guide to my project is split into three main parts:
+This guide to my project is split into these main parts:
 1. [Routes](#routes)
 2. [Authentication](#authentication)
 3. [Testing](#testing)